Who is Society for Science & the Public?

 Can students who have worked with scientist mentors or college students enter Regeneron STS?

 Yes; these students are eligible to enter Regeneron STS, but in terms of judging, students should consider if the work is substantially their own.
 Judges understand that sometimes scientists cannot allow students to choose their own topic or sometimes the main part of a procedure is already known.
 Students should consider what portions of the research they can take credit for and if they believe it shows their potential as a scientist.
+Student researchers will also need to obtain permission from their mentors before submitting their research to Regeneron STS.

 Can homeschooled students enter Regeneron STS?

 Yes.
 Homeschooled students should contact the Society to have their school added to the high school lookup function, just as other new schools are added.
 They will also need to provide a document indicating what courses they have completed and their success in those courses, and submit that as a school transcript.
+Homeschool programs are not eligible to receive school awards, but may designate a non-profit or local school district to receive the award funds.

 What is required of students prior to entering Regeneron STS?